Moamen189/StoresManagement/README.md

 ## Key Features

-- **ASP.NET Web API**: Learn to create a robust API for your E-Commerce application.
+- **ASP.NET Web API**: create a robust API for  E-Commerce application.
 - **SQL Server Integration**: Connect seamlessly to SQL Server using Visual Studio 2022 without the need for SSMS.
 - **API Controllers**: Understand and implement API controllers to handle various endpoints.
 - **Middleware and Filters**: Create and use middlewares and filters for enhanced functionality.